+In our parking lot is an array of solar panels, developed in partnership with Cleveland-based Solar Action, that supply electricity for our building.
 Solar panels are not often talked about as an expression of religious conviction.
-But in 2012, as the debate over climate change started to heat up, First Unitarian Church of Cleveland (now Unitarian Universalist Congregation of Cleveland) decided to put up Solar Panels in their parking lot as an expression of our call to environmental stewardship, an expression of our belief in the 7th principal
+But in 2012, as the debate over climate change started to heat up, First Unitarian Church of Cleveland (now Unitarian Universalist Congregation of Cleveland) decided to put up Solar Panels in their parking lot as an expression of our call to environmental stewardship, an expression of our belief in the 7th principle:

 Ministry for Earth sought this system as part of the Green Sanctuary certification which was awarded in 2011.
 The system includes:

 1. Solar array with 380 panels, each producing 240 watts of power

 3. 38 covered parking spaces under the solar panels

 4. Gutters and cisterns to collect water coming off the panels for use in our garden, diverting some water from the storm sewer (paid for by a grant from the NEO Sewer District)

 The solar panels have generated 120% of the congregation’s electrical needs since its installation in 2012.
 The 380 panels generate over 90,000 kilowatt hours per year – enough to supply the yearly power needs of about 10 homes and eliminate 77 tons of CO2 per year.
 Excess electricity is put back into the grid.
 Due to the timing of our requirements for electricity vs. when the panels generate power, we still purchase electricity from CEI.